Lost-Outpost/sovngarde/README.md

 ## Community Members
 + Ashensakar - Level 99 Advanced Screenarcher and has created both modlist images
 + Day7 - Help with bugs and creating some cool integrations
-+ Code - One of the first long-term list players and has provided great feedback
++ Codegeek - One of the first long-term list players and has provided great feedback
 + Aphil - Another of the first long-term list players and has provided great feedback
 + [Ghastly](https://www.nexusmods.com/skyrimspecialedition/users/50562416) - Open World Loot wizard and helpful guy
 + Naveen - Modlist testing and feedback :D